Kartavya (1979 film)

 Kartavya is a 1979 Indian Hindi-language action drama film directed by Mohan Sehgal.
 The music in the film is composed by Laxmikant-Pyarelal.
 The film stars Dharmendra, Rekha, Vinod Mehra, Nirupa Roy, Aruna Irani, Ranjeet, Utpal Dutt and Suresh Oberoi.
 The film is a remake of the 1973 Kannada film Gandhada Gudi.
+The film was a superhit at the box office.